amalia03/General-use-Bioinfo-Scripts/README.md

 Count the lengths of all fasta files and outputs them along with the fasta id in a tabular format.

+- **decimal_change.pl**

+Change decimals in a tabulated file.
+Made to change the decimal places for nwk.

 - **fetch_files.sh**

 Fetches SRA entries from NCBI.